 Key concepts:

-Public space – Public spaces are all places publicly owned, of public use, accessible and enjoyable by all for free and without profit motive.
-This includes , open spaces and public facilities.
+Public space – Public spaces are all places publicly and/or privately owned, of public use, accessible and enjoyable at all times by all for free.
+This includes pedestrian space along streets, open spaces and public facilities.

 Urban commons – commons were traditionally defined as elements of the environment – forests, atmosphere, rivers, fisheries or grazing land – that were shared, used and enjoyed by all.
 Today, the commons also include public goods, such as public space, marketplaces, public education, health and infrastructure that allow society to function.